Until recent years, traffic fatalities were on a decades-long decline, hitting a historic low in 2011.

 “Our complacency is killing us,” Deborah A.P.
 Hersman, president and CEO of the National Safety Council, said in a statement.
 “One hundred deaths every day should outrage us.”

 Reyes Browne Reilley is a Dallas, Texas based Martindale-Hubbell AV-Rated personal injury law firm.
-Our Dallas personal injury lawyers have a nearly combined 100 years experience representing plaintiffs in personal injury, business, and dangerous prescription drug & device litigation.
+Our Dallas car accident legal experts have a nearly combined 100 years experience representing plaintiffs in personal injury, wrongful death litigation.
 Call us today for a free consult to find out more.

 Thanks to: The Wall Street Journal